 7:30 p.m.
 New Orleans Voodoo Tour With Haunted History Tours

 The Crescent City is positively brimming with history, but of all its tours and sites, those that have something to do with Voodoo are the most popular.
-Voodoo has been a part of the city’s history since the 1700s, when African slaves were brought to the area by the colonial French.
+Voodoo has been a part of the city’s history since the 1700s when African slaves were brought to the area by the colonial French.
 Over the centuries, visitors’ curiosity about Voodoo has only grown, and now there are numerous tours around town that explore the religion’s influence in New Orleans.
-After dinner, make your way to Reverend Zombie's House Of Voodoo at 723 St. Peter Street to join the New Orleans Voodoo Tour from Haunted History Tours.
+After dinner, make your way to Reverend Zombie's House of Voodoo to join the New Orleans Voodoo Tour from Haunted History Tours.
 This educational walking tour aims to dispel the “myths and stigma surrounding one of the most misunderstood and feared religions in the world.”
-The two-hour adventure costs $25 for adults and $18 for seniors, students and military members.
+The two-hour adventure costs $28 for adults and $22 for seniors, students and military members.
 Your dog is welcome to join you for no additional charge.

 9:30 p.m.
 The Voodoo Lounge

 If you worked up a thirst during the tour, keep the theme going with drinks at The Voodoo Lounge.
 This dog-friendly French Quarter dive bar is open 24/7 and allows good pups inside.